Techtonica/curriculum/asking-good-questions/asking-good-questions.md

 ### Check for Understanding

-Students will create a note on their computer which contains a prioritized list of all the problem solving resources they have at their disposal.
+Participants will create a note on their computer which contains a prioritized list of all the problem solving resources they have at their disposal.